Back

 The young Dutch Animato Kwartet is making international headlines thanks to the musicians’ inspired playing.
 This afternoon, together with Khorshid Dadbeh, the quartet performs a brand-new work for string quartet and the ancient string instrument tanbur by Iranian-Dutch composer Aftab Darvishi.
 The pure harmonies of Monteverdi, Dutilleux’s night music and Golijov’s baroque bass lines frame this newcomer.

 The tanbur is a more than a thousand-year-old stringed instrument with deep, historical roots in Iran.
 The instrument has evolved over the centuries, with variations in design and playing techniques, but it has always remained a symbol of Iran’s rich musical heritage.
-Kurdish soloist Khorshid Dadbeh is open to experimentation and loves to improvise.
+Iranian soloist Khorshid Dadbeh is open to experimentation and loves to improvise.
 This makes her the perfect tanbur player for Darvishi’s new work.

 Order tickets